Get Matched With Colleges

 • They’ll need a thick skin and the resilience to keep auditioning despite frequent rejections

 • Physical stamina—actors must speak clearly and portray characters for hours on end.
-Particularly stage actors need to be in good shape so that they can maintain their energy for the duration of a production.
-TV and film actors often work long hours beginning early in the morning and going well into the late-night hours.
+Stage actors, particularly, need to be in good shape so that they can maintain their energy for the duration of a production.
+TV and film actors also often work long hours beginning early in the morning and going well into the night.

 Alternative Paths

 Becoming an actor or actress does not mean that you have to follow a specific path.
-There’s no formula for success, which makes this a challenging career to break into.
+There’s no formula for success, which is part of what makes this such a challenging career to break into.
 There are no minimum educational requirements to consider, so one could seek out auditions and potentially book gigs.
 However, to be successful, you will need to have some basic acting skills like the ability to memorize lines, follow blocking instructions, and understand how to behave on camera.

-If you don’t go to school to become an actor, you can sign up for classes at a college or university, or an independent acting school.
+If you don’t go to school to become an actor, you can sign up for classes at a college, university, or an independent acting school.

 Actor and Actress Careers & Salary